khueue/prolongo/diary.md

    kill_batch/1 and tests.
 General cleanup and documentation.
 Started encapsulating structures properly.
 Tomorrow, maybe clean up comm. with server into send/2 and receive/2.
 Encapsulate cursor.

+ * May 26.
+Encapsulated cursor.
+Some socket cleanup.